01 Getting Started

 The project styling is divided into five groups:

-• Simple elements - for example, line or input element.
+• Simple elements - for example, a line or an input element.

 • Complex elements - for example, a table or gallery carousel.

-• ECommerce - for example, catalog or product dialogue.
+• E-commerce - for example, a catalog or product dialogue.

 • Scheduler- this is the styling applied to the scheduler widget.